Universe: Dark energy

 An explanation for why the expansion of the universe is accelerating remains elusive.
-It is often attributed to "dark energy", an unknown form of energy that is hypothesized to permeate space.
+It is often attributed to the gravitational influence of "dark energy", an unknown form of energy that is hypothesized to permeate space.
 On a mass–energy equivalence basis, the density of dark energy (~ 7 × 10−30 g/cm3) is much less than the density of ordinary matter or dark matter within galaxies.
 However, in the present dark-energy era, it dominates the mass–energy of the universe because it is uniform across space.

-Two proposed forms for dark energy are the cosmological constant, a constant energy density filling space homogeneously, and scalar fields such as quintessence or moduli, dynamic quantities whose energy density can vary in time and space.
+Two proposed forms for dark energy are the cosmological constant, a constant energy density filling space homogeneously, and scalar fields such as quintessence or moduli, dynamic quantities whose energy density can vary in time and space while still permeating them enough to cause the observed rate of expansion.
 Contributions from scalar fields that are constant in space are usually also included in the cosmological constant.
 The cosmological constant can be formulated to be equivalent to vacuum energy.
-Scalar fields having only a slight amount of spatial inhomogeneity would be difficult to distinguish from a cosmological constant.